-I’ve always been kind of “meh” on the term ABM, because it is so frequently misused.
+I’ve always been kind of “meh” on the term account-based marketing (ABM) because it is so frequently misused.

 Some vendors try to use the label “ABM” to define a product or a product category — but if you’re truly embracing an account-centric strategy, ABM is way more than a single product or tool.
 It’s an approach that should permeate every aspect of your marketing and sales efforts.

 My definition for ABM is a marketing and sales program designed at penetrating a defined list of target accounts that meet specific criteria.